HOME

 August 2009 he was a featured writer at the Edinburgh Book Festival.

-The Imaginative Life and Times of Graham Percy curated by O'Brien, featuring the artwork of ex-pat New Zealand illustrator, designer and typographer Graham Percy (1938–2008), opened at the City Galelry Wellington, beginning a tour of this exhibition which will run until 2014.
+The Imaginative Life and Times of Graham Percy curated by O'Brien, featuring the artwork of ex-pat New Zealand illustrator, designer and typographer Graham Percy (1938–2008), opened at the City Gallery Wellington, beginning a tour of this exhibition which will run until 2014.

 Gregory O'Brien's etchings are produced in conjunction with Cicada Press, College of Fine Arts, UNSW Sydney.
 Michael Kempson, Senior Lecturer COFA UNSW - Co-ordinator of Printmaking Studies and Director of Cicada Press describes Cicada Press as: